Rick Dable, LPC, LADC

 Victor joined MCCA in July 2013 and now serves as the Program Director in our Bridgeport outpatient clinic.
 Previously, Victor led the service expansion throughout the Greater Naugatuck Valley and New Haven region, and is looking forward to expanding services to those in need in Bridgeport.
 Services in the outpatient clinics are designed to promote health and wellness for adults faced with several life stressors.
 His teams include licensed professionals who specialize in assessment and treatment of mental health and substance abuse issues.

 Victor obtained his Masters Degree in Clinical Psychology from Antioch University Los Angeles which prepared him to serve as a Licensed Marriage and Family Therapist.
 He has served as a community-based mental health provider for the past 25 years.
 His service in healthcare has included leadership roles in California, Wisconsin, and Connecticut.
 Specifically, Victor has worked with children and teens experiencing self-destructive and under performance behaviors.
 Finding that many of his young clients have dealt with ineffective fathering, he has also dedicated himself to assisting men in enhancing their roles within their households.
 Victor is always amazed to witness the powerful changes in men who better understand their own worth and impact on others.
 One of his favorite quotes is from Frederick Douglass, who said: “It is easier to build strong children than to repair broken men.”
 Victor is committed to helping both the building up of children and the repair of broken men.

-Program Director, Sobering Center, Sunrise Terrace and Vet House
+Program Director, Sobering Center, Sunrise Terrace, Recovery Support Services/Region V Case Management, and Vet House